Tim Tebow: 2017

 Tebow spent most of 2017 spring training in the Mets' minor league camp, with a few appearances in major league camp.
 He began the 2017 regular season with the Columbia Fireflies of the Class A South Atlantic League.
 On April 6, 2017, Tebow hit a home run in his first at bat for the Fireflies, playing against the Augusta GreenJackets.
 He batted .222 with three home runs and 23 runs batted in for Columbia.
 On June 25, the Mets promoted Tebow to the St. Lucie Mets of the Class A-Advanced Florida State League.
 Once again he homered in his first day with his new club, St. Lucie, on June 28.
 Tebow had a 12-game hitting streak between July 3 and 14.
-Tebow's performance at the Class A level prompted New York Post columnist Mike Vaccaro to deem him a legitimate pro prospect.
-With Tebow on the roster, the St. Lucie Mets saw their single-season attendance record grow, with an accumulated attendance of over 122,000 as of August 28, 2017.
 Tebow finished the year at St. Lucie hitting .231, with 5 home runs and 57 strikeouts, in 216 at bats.
 Tebow expressed interest in returning for another season in 2018.